Multi-topic belief formation through bifurcations over signed social networks: Oscillatory belief-formation: Hopf bifurcation

-2) Suppose $\mathcal{G}_a$ ($\mathcal{G}_o$) belongs to Class I and/or Class II of Definition \ref{def:graph-classes}.
-Suppose $\mathcal{G}_o$ ($\mathcal{G}_a$) has an odd number of nodes and is switching isomorphic to a cycle graph $\mathcal{G}$ with all-negative edge signatures, i.e., $\mathcal{G}$ has circulant adjacency matrix $A$ with the first row $(0, 0,\dots, 0, -1)$, and every subsequent row generated by shifting the preceding row to the right by one element.
-Any social dissonance-driven indecision-breaking bifurcation in \eqref{EQ:value_dynamics} on these graphs is a Hopf bifurcation. \end{corollary} \begin{proof} 1) Due to the symmetry of the adjacency matrices, eigenvalues $\lambda \in \sigma(A_a)$ and $\mu \in \sigma(A_o)$ must be real-valued, which violates the necessary conditions in Assumption \ref{ass1}.
+2) Suppose $\mathcal{G}_{\rm a}$ ($\mathcal{G}_{\rm o}$) belongs to Class I and/or Class II of Definition \ref{def:graph-classes}.
+Suppose $\mathcal{G}_{\rm o}$ ($\mathcal{G}_{\rm a}$) has an odd number of nodes and is switching isomorphic to a cycle graph $\mathcal{G}$ with all-negative edge signatures, i.e., $\mathcal{G}$ has circulant adjacency matrix $A$ with the first row $(0, 0,\dots, 0, -1)$, and every subsequent row generated by shifting the preceding row to the right by one element.
+Any social dissonance-driven indecision-breaking bifurcation in \eqref{EQ:value_dynamics} on these graphs is a Hopf bifurcation. \end{corollary}